-The Future Of Digital Marketing In India
+Future of Digital Marketing in India

 With 450 million web users in India, organizations can no more disregard their existence on digital and online media.
-In the absence of digital presence, clients are bound to discover and opt for the services of your competitor (who has already mastered digital marketing).
+In the absence of a digital presence, clients are bound to discover and opt for the services of your competitor (who has already mastered digital marketing).

 The top 6 areas to target for most brands are:

-Social media marketing – 88.17%
+- Social Media Marketing – 88.17%

-Search engine optimization – 70.97%
+- Search Engine Optimization – 70.97%

-Content marketing via blogs – 56.99%
+- Content Marketing via Blogs – 56.99%

-Email campaigns – 55.91%
+- Email Campaigns – 55.91%

-Landing page optimization – 55.91%
+- Landing Page Optimization – 55.91%

-Search engine marketing – 55.91%
+- Search Engine Marketing – 55.91%

-The growing population of tech-savvy internet users has massively expanded the scope of digital marketing in India and the future of digital marketing in india is looking great.
+The growing population of tech-savvy internet users has massively expanded the scope of digital marketing in India and the Future of digital marketing in India is looking great.

-Search engine optimization
+- Search engine optimization

-Social media marketing
+- Social media marketing

-Conversion rate optimization
+- Conversion rate optimization

-Web analytics and reporting
+- Web analytics and reporting

 SEO (Search Engine Optimization)

 The job is to benefit the company website rank for keywords, which the audience normally searches for on the search engines.
-This includes doing keyword research, using webmaster tools, doing user experience optimization and getting pages indexed to rank higher on search engines and to get free organic traffic from there.
+This includes doing keyword research, using webmaster tools, doing user experience optimization, and getting pages indexed to rank higher on search engines and to get free organic traffic from there.

-Copywriting is used to create keyword rich content on the website regarding target page copywriting, website content, blogs, infographics, e-books, and white papers.
-It includes reaching out to a new relevant audience in the form of guest posting, PR, native advertising and syndication, which falls in the domain of content marketing.
+Copywriting is used to create keyword-rich content on the website regarding target page copywriting, website content, blogs, infographics, e-books, and white papers.
+It includes reaching out to a new relevant audience in the form of guest posting, PR, native advertising, and syndication, which falls in the domain of content marketing.

-Until that point, you can’t simply sit and waiting for qualified leads.
-With paid search in the form of Pay-Per-Click (PPC campaign), Cost Per Click (CPC) or Cost Per Impression (CPI) your advertisement appears when anyone searches for your services or products on Google and other search engines.
+Until that point, you can’t simply sit and wait for qualified leads.
+With the paid search in the form of Pay-Per-Click (PPC campaign), Cost Per Click (CPC), or Cost Per Impression (CPI) your advertisement appears when anyone searches for your services or products on Google and other search engines.

 Social Media Marketing

 Social media marketing has two aspects – spreading owned content organically on social media channels and running paid campaigns.
-You need to pick the most effective platforms, the right content formats and target the right audience for paid campaigns.
+You need to pick the most effective platforms, the right content formats, and target the right audience for paid campaigns.

-For each $1 spent in email Marketing, you generate a return of $38.
+For each $1 spent in email marketing, you generate a return of $38.
 Also, according to E-consultancy 2016, three-quarters of companies agree that emails offer excellent to good ROI.
 As a digital marketer you’ll have to regularly manage newsletters and email campaigns, add intriguing subject lines, make the content of the email interesting and drive back traffic to your website.
 Your knowledge should extend to using email automation tools for sending and tracking these emails.

 Conversion Rate Optimization